 European Youth Event (EYE).
 The online-edition of Parliaments’ bi-annual youth event that should have gathered more than 10.000 young people in Strasbourg this week goes in its final week with a series of interactive sessions to engage young people with EU policy-makers.
 President Sassoli will take part in the closing session on Friday.

 Press briefing.
-The EP Press Service will hold a press briefing on the week's activities at 11.00 on Monday, in the “Anna Politkovskaya” EP press conference room, Brussels.
-Journalists can use #EPressbriefing to put questions on committee work, before and during the briefing.
+The EP Press Service will hold a press briefing on the week's activities at 11.00 a.m. on Monday, in the “Anna Politkovskaya” EP press conference room and via video conference.